whdinata/mestara-034cd/mentorship.md

           **For Mentee**

-          - **Real-life & applicable advice:** Guidance and support from more experienced professional **Accountability**
+          - **Real-life & applicable advice:** Guidance and support from more experienced professional

-          Meet new friends who are ready to help you adhere to goals & commitment
+          - **Accountability:** Meet new friends who are ready to help you adhere to goals & commitment
       - content: >-
           **A larger network**